Skip to content

 Validation

-Dynaconf allows the validation of settings parameters, in some cases you may want to validate the settings before starting the program.
+Dynaconf allows the validation of settings parameters, for cases where you want to validate the settings before starting the program.

 [default]